Why an Experiential Therapy Program in Ohio Can Help Recovery

 Enhanced Relationships

 People who suffer from addiction may direct their time and energy toward drugs or alcohol.
 This can result in social isolation or unhealthy relationships.
 Fortunately, adventure services encourage participants to be curious and creative.
 Problem-solving requires teamwork and pushing toward a common goal.
+The interactions that occur during adventure therapy activities help participants develop empathy, communication, and social skills.
 The relational skills help patients form bonds with peers as well as program staff.

 Increased Self-Awareness